vivek09thakur/Gesture-Control-System/README.md

      <li>PyAutoGUI - pip install pyautogui </li>
   </h4>

 <br/>
 <h3>How it works</h3>
 <p>
    The code uses OpenCV, MediaPipe, and PyAutoGUI libraries to create a virtual mouse.
-   The program detects hand landmarks using MediaPipe Hands, and then maps the position of the index finger and thumb to the screen coordinates using PyAutoGUI.
-   The index finger is used as a cursor, while the thumb is used as a clicker.
+The program detects hand landmarks using MediaPipe Hands, and then maps the position of the index finger and thumb to the screen coordinates using PyAutoGUI.The index finger is used as a cursor, while the thumb is used as a clicker.
 </p>

 <br/>
 <h3>Work Flow of Program :</h3>